dreoporto/camknows/README.md

 CamKnows is a Computer Vision motion detection application for the Raspberry Pi.

 With the combined powers of both the Raspberry Pi and its Camera Module, CamKnows captures images when motion is detected, based on configured sensitivity.
-This is accomplished by calculating the difference between two images to infer if motion has occurred.
+This is accomplished by calculating the difference between two consecutive images to determine if motion has occurred.
 An extensive set of configuration options allow for the customization of various settings, including motion sensitivity and time lapse image capture.

 CamKnows is useful for monitoring activity, where customization options are critical.
 This makes it a handy addition to existing systems you may already have in place.